 More and more software engineering teams are moving to a distributed model, where teammates work from different locations, sometimes across the world.
-The data shows companies benefit from this flexibility, with a 10% to 43% increase in productivity on average.
+Companies benefit from this flexibility.
 Moving to a distributed model also saves 390 million gallons of gas and keeps 3.6 million tons of greenhouse gases out of the atmosphere every year.

 But distributed engineering isn’t without its challenges.
 These include differences in: